openshift/training/beta-3-setup.md

     }

-When the `osc` command is used to create this route, a new instance of a route *resource* is created inside OpenShift.
+When the `osc` command is used to create this route, a new instance of a route *resource* is created inside OpenShift's data store.
+This route resource is affiliated with a service.

 The HAProxy/Router is watching for changes in route resources.
 When a new route is detected, an HAProxy pool is created.
+When a change in a route is detected, the pool is updated.

-This HAProxy pool contains all pods that are in a service.
+This HAProxy pool ultimately contains all pods that are in a service.
 Which service?
-The service that corresponds to the `serviceName` directive.
+The service that corresponds to the `serviceName` directive that you see above.

-### Creating the router
+### Creating the Router
 The router is the ingress point for all traffic destined for OpenShift v3 services.
 It currently supports only HTTP(S) traffic (and "any" TLS-enabled traffic via SNI).
+While it is called a "router", it is essentially a proxy.

-The `openshift3_beta/ose-haproxy-router` container listens on the host network interface (unlike most containers that listen only on private IPs), translating external requests for route names into the IPs of actual pods identified by the service associated with the route.
+The `openshift3_beta/ose-haproxy-router` container listens on the host network interface unlike most containers that listen only on private IPs.
+The router proxies external requests for route names to the IPs of actual pods identified by the service associated with the route.

 OpenShift's admin command set enables you to deploy router pods automatically.
 As the `root` user, try running it with no options and you should see the note that a router is needed:

     osadm router
     F0223 11:50:57.985423    2610 router.go:143] Router "router" does not exist